JD-Almeida/JD-Almeida/README.md

 Computer Science Student
 ------------------------

+Hello there!
+I'm unsure as to how you came across this account, but welcome!
-I'm half Portuguese, half English who loves seeing cogs turn and making literally everything automated.
+My name is Jacques, but I go by Jax to most.
+I'm a half Portuguese, half English who loves seeing cogs turn and making literally everything automated.

-* 🌍  I'm based in Sheffield
+* 🌍  I'm based in Sheffield, England
 * ✉️  You can contact me at [jacquesalmeida2003@gmail.com](mailto:jacquesalmeida2003@gmail.com)
 * 🚀  I'm currently working on [AP Assignments](http://github.com/JD-Almeida/Fake-File-System)
 * 🧠  I'll be working as a Web Engineer on Placement this year